sarthakagrawal927/interview-prep/blog/README.md

 Kruskal’s Algorithm for finding Minimum Spanning Tree Single-Source Shortest Paths — Dijkstra’s Algorithm Shortest Superstring Problem

-Heap
+## Heap

 Introduction to Priority Queues using Binary Heaps
 Min Heap and Max Heap Implementation — C++, Java
 Heap Sort Algorithm
 Check if given array represents min heap or not Convert Max Heap to Min Heap in linear time
-Find K’th largest element in an array
+Find Kth largest element in an array
 Sort a K-Sorted Array
 Merge M sorted lists of variable length
 Merge K sorted linked lists
-Find K’th smallest element in an array
+Find Kth smallest element in an array
 Find smallest range with at-least one element from each of the given lists Merge M sorted lists each containing N elements
 Find first k non-repeating characters in a string in single traversal